gem-sw/muondpgntuples/README.md

    * Output site name and output path name
 - Execute `crab submit -c  ./CRAB_SUB/crabConfig.py`

-## Overview of the ntuple structure:
+## Overview of the ntuple structure

 These ntuples are intended to consist mostly of flat collection of `std::vectors<>`, with the exception for few `TClonesArrays` which handle "vectors of vectors".